jaeseopark/imessageee-host/README.md

       }'
     ```
     Note: this only works if you have previously sent a message to the recipient on your Mac.
-2. Go write your own GUI.
+1. Go write your own GUI.

 ## Roadmap:

+* API revamp - websocket
 * Support for photo attachments
-* Two-way communication
+* Two-way communication -- ie. events for incoming messages